 Telecommunications and Informatics Engineering is dedicated to “Internet Engineering”, namely the so-called “internet of things”, which allows us to interact with various objects, such as refrigerators, heating our homes or products for sale in a supermarket.
 As such, a Telecommunications and Informatics Engineer works with complex, fixed or mobile communication networks and related infrastructures.
 It also develops services or applications, knowing the related security aspects.

-The 1st cycle in Telecommunications and Informatics Engineering has a duration of 6 semesters (3 years), which equals 180 ECTS, and it is structured as follows:
+The Master Programme in Telecommunications and Informatics Engineering has a duration of 4 semesters (2 years), which is equivalent to 120 ECTS credits, and is made up of the structure depicted below.

 1st year (ECTS)